-Maritime Earwigs live by the ocean, but they don't go in the water.
-They work the coastline, sweeping the sandy beaches for food.
+Though Maritime Earwigs live by the ocean, they avoid the water, sweeping the coastline for food instead.

 The habitat of the Maritime Earwig is uncommon for most insects.
 The close proximity to bays and the coast would be risky considering insects usually drown if they get caught in water.
 This species does not swim, but it hunts along the wet sand for insects to eat.
-They hunt at night, walking the beach for small insects, their eggs and any dead arthropods that drifted onshore.
+They hunt at night, walking the beach for small insects, any freshly laid insect eggs, and dead arthropods that drift onshore.
 It is most often seen in areas around high tide, making it almost seaworthy for an insect.

 Scientific Name: Anisolabis maritima